chbloca/advanced_lane_lines_detector/README.md

 [image2]: ./output/Figure_1.png "Road Transformed"
 [image3]: ./output/Figure_2.png "Warp Example"
 [image4]: ./output/Figure_3.png "Binary Example"
-[image5]: ./output/Figure_6.png "Fit Visual"
+[image5]: ./output/Figure_4.png "Fit Visual"
-[image6]: ./output/Figure_0.png "Output"
+[image6]: ./output/Figure_6.png "Output"
 [video1]: ./project_video.mp4 "Video"

 ---

 ### Camera Calibration

 ### The code is modulized in blocks so it can be executed step by step and understood clearly.
 There are 2 main blocks, one for the image pipeline designed by 1. and the other one, 2. for the video pipeline.
-All the code is in P1.py file.
+All the code is in P1.py file and each module can be consulted directly as the documentation follows:

 #### In[1.1]: Compute the camera calibration using chessboard images